-Every Epiphany, our family hosted an Open House for the entire congregation.
-It was a good way for our Pastor / Family to celebrate and share a special evening with our fellow friends and members.
+Every Epiphany (January 6), our family hosted an Open House for the entire congregation.
+Since my Dad was a pastor, it was a good way for our family to celebrate and share a special evening with our friends and fellow church members.

-For the week or so before, my Mother, sisters and I would spend lots of time in the kitchen, baking lots of special desserts for the evening.
+For the week or so before our Open House, my family would spend lots of time baking.
+My mom, sisters and I spent time every day in the kitchen, baking a variety of special desserts for the evening.
 Dad was responsible for the candy cane cookies, and Joel helped with the buckeyes.
 The rest, the girls made and checked off our baking list.

-We made buckeyes, coconut macaroons, tea cakes, gooey butter bars, candy cane cookies, caramel morsel bars, cranberry date bars, pizzelles and these fudge-full bars.
-I know it sounds like a lot but we wanted everyone to enjoy a variety of sweets!
+We made buckeyes, coconut macaroons, chocolate chip shortbread, gooey butter bars, candy cane cookies, caramel morsel bars, cranberry date bars, pizzelles and these fudge-full bars.
+I know it sounds like a lot but we wanted everyone to enjoy a variety of sweets as they visited!

 Ingredients: